viictorjs/Refrapy/README.md

 ## Refrainv

 The Refrainv program is used to run a time-terms and a traveltimes tomography inversion.
-The latter is powered by pyGIMLi (https://www.pygimli.org/).The program presents an individual frame for each inversion method, where each frame has three main panels: the traveltime plotting panel (upper left), used to view and interact with the observed data; the fit and editing panel (upper right), used to edit traveltimes, by clicking on data points and dragging them up or down, and to view the graphical fit between the observed and calculated traveltimes; and the velocity model plotting panel (bottom).
+The latter is powered by pyGIMLi (https://www.pygimli.org/).
+The program presents an individual frame for each inversion method, where each frame has three main panels: the traveltime plotting panel (upper left), used to view and interact with the observed data; the fit and editing panel (upper right), used to edit traveltimes, by clicking on data points and dragging them up or down, and to view the graphical fit between the observed and calculated traveltimes; and the velocity model plotting panel (bottom).

 ### Time-terms inversion